 Every camera comes with 8GB of free storage at Ion

-Cloud, powered by MiMedia.com
+Cloud, powered by MiMedia.com; additional capacity can

 be purchased as needed.

 The camera also includes an easy-to-use top-mounted

 switch that lets the user know with a buzz that the camera

 is on and recording.
 A “REC” light will also illuminate to